anwerj/MyMongoView/README.md

 > `"string" : "mongodb://username:password@host/database"`

 *container* : Name to the directory where your views and cache are saved.
 > You can have multiple container, ideally a container belongs to one database.
-You can use same container on different environments.
+You can use same container for different environments.
 > A container must have two writable directories, **views** and **cache.**

 *config* and *options* fields are not yet it used.